FlowFuse/flowfuse/docs/contribute/workflows/README.md

 # Workflows

-A collection of sequence diagrams for key parts of the FlowForge platform
+A collection of sequence diagrams for key parts of the FlowFuse platform

  - [Login](../workflows/login.md)
  - [User Sign Up](../workflows/signup.md)